Summer Travel in Europe: Essential Tips and Must-Have Gear You Haven’t Considered

 positano in spring

 When traveling through Europe, you must consider that every country has its preferred payment method.
-While lots of shops/cafes in the Netherlands, for example, don’t accept cash, in its neighboring country, Germany, cash is preferred.
+While lots of shops/cafes in the Netherlands, for example, don’t accept cash, cash is preferred in its neighboring country, Germany.
 Also, to make things even more complicated, not every country accepts credit cards, and when they do, they might accept only certain credit cards (the most widely accepted card across Europe is Master Card).
 However, please note that most places will still need a form of identification when you use your card (preferably a passport), and you might sometimes have to insert a PIN to pay.

 If you want to stay up to date on the current exchange rates, XE is a helpful app to have on your phone.